Payop/payop-api-doc/Withdrawal/getWithdrawalsList.md

 ## Endpoint description

-You can see a list of initiated withdrawals on your PayOp account.
+You can see a list of initiated withdrawals on your Payop account.

 > **Important!** This endpoint requires [authentication](../Authentication/bearerAuthentication.md).